Frank Cosentino: Professional career

-Cosentino was drafted fifth overall in the first found in the 1960 CFL Draft by the Hamilton Tiger-Cats.
+Cosentino was drafted fifth overall in the first found in the 1960 CFL draft by the Hamilton Tiger-Cats.
 He was with Hamilton from 1960 to 1966 where he was primarily a backup behind Bernie Faloney and later Joe Zuger.
 He played in five Grey Cup games, winning championships in 1963 and 1965.
 Following the emergence of Zuger as the team's starter, Cosentino was traded to the Edmonton Eskimos in 1967, where he became the team's starter and was their nominee for the CFL's Most Outstanding Canadian Award.
 He had a reduced role with Edmonton in 1968 and then joined the Toronto Argonauts for the 1969 season.
 His year with Toronto was stifled by what Leo Cahill called "an act of God" when Ottawa and Russ Jackson erased an 8-point Toronto lead to defeat the Argos, represent the East, and win the 1969 Grey Cup game.
 He finished his career after the 1969 season, playing in 141 regular season games and starting in 41, posting 20 wins, 19 losses, and two ties in that span.
 He completed 482 passes out of 996 attempts for 7,678 passing yards with 53 touchdowns and 66 interceptions.

 Coaching and teaching career

 While playing in the CFL, Cosentino continued his education after having graduated from Western in 1960 with an HBA.
-He acquired a Bachelor of Physical Health & Education (BPHE) degree at McMaster University in 1967, a Masters from the University of Alberta in 1969, followed by a PhD from Alberta in 1973.
+He acquired a Bachelor of Physical Health & Education (BPHE) degree at McMaster University in 1967, a master's from the University of Alberta in 1969, followed by a PhD from Alberta in 1973.
+In 1970, he succeeded John P. Metras as coach of the Mustangs.
 During six years of teaching, including five of coaching at the University of Western Ontario, his teams won the Vanier Cup in 1971 and 1974.
 From 1976 through 1981 he served at York University in Toronto as professor and chair of Physical Education and Athletics and also coached for seven more years.
 He retired from the university in 1997.
 Cosentino is also known for authoring eighteen books, three of which are on Canadian football, mostly on the history of sport in Canada.
 He is a member of Halls of Fame at McMaster, York, Western, Ontario University Athletics and the Canadian Football Hall of Fame.

 Personal life

 Cosentino lives in Eganville, Ontario, with his wife Sheila.
-They have four children, twelve grandchildren, and two great grandchildren.
+They have four children, twelve grandchildren, and eight great grandchildren.